-The National Radio Astronomy Observatory (NRAO) is seeking to hire qualified Electronics Engineers to work with a large team responsible for developing, maintaining, and operating electronics equipment used on the Very Large Array, the Very Long Baseline Array, and for the proposed Next Generation Very Large Array (ngVLA).
+The National Radio Astronomy Observatory (NRAO) is seeking to hire a qualified Electronics Engineer to work with a large team responsible for developing, maintaining, and operating electronics equipment used on the Very Large Array (VLA), the Very Long Baseline Array (VLBA), and for the proposed Next Generation Very Large Array (ngVLA).
 Experience in working with similar systems and within the radio astronomy community is highly desirable.
-Successful candidates will be assigned particular jobs based on their skills and the Observatory’s needs.
+A successful candidate will be assigned particular tasks based on their skills and the Observatory’s needs.

 The NRAO is committed to maintaining its existing Observatories while developing new technology to enable forefront research into the universe at radio wavelengths.
 This development of many technical systems occurs in a collaborative environment that involves technicians, hardware and software engineers, and scientists.
 By joining NRAO, an employee has a direct contribution to expanding the Observatory’s state-of-the-art facilities and equipment used by scientists around the world.
 This work requires specific technical competence, collaboration, time management skills, and expert judgement.

-These positions are based in Socorro, New Mexico at the Domenici Science Operations Center on the campus of New Mexico Institute of Mining and Technology (www.nmt.edu).
+The positions is based in Socorro, New Mexico at the Domenici Science Operations Center on the campus of New Mexico Institute of Mining and Technology (www.nmt.edu).
 Socorro is a small, historical city in the Rio Grande Valley, 75 miles south of Albuquerque.

 In addition to competitive pay, NRAO provides excellent paid time off benefits (vacation and sick leave).
 Medical, dental and vision plans are effective first day of employment.
 NRAO’s retirement benefit contributes an amount equal to 10 percent of a qualified participant’s base pay.
 No contribution is required of the employee; we also offer an optional supplemental, tax-deferred plan for employee retirement contributions.